-Give 20 Ugandan infants, living in poverty, the best start in life at Act4Africa's ground-breaking Kindergarten in rural Mayuge, Eastern Uganda.
+Give young children living in poverty in Uganda, the best start in life at Act4Africa's ground-breaking Kindergarten in rural Mayuge, Eastern Uganda.
 Kathy's Kindergarten gives vulnerable children, aged 3-6, vital early years education, daily nutrition & health checks.
 Disadvantaged, at-risk children receive subsidised education and hope of a brighter future.

 In rural Uganda, 20% of people live in extreme poverty, surviving on less than $1 a day, resulting in a lack of education & youth opportunity.
 Children have less than 6 years total schooling, causing inequality, ill-health & lack of options, allowing poverty to persist.
 There is a 60% non-attendance rate for girls due to gender bias & teenage marriage/pregnancy.
 Education is essential to break the poverty cycle & the first 5 years of a child's life are the most critical to their development.